ianlai/Algorithm-Python/README.md

  1395 Count Number of Teams
  1396 Design Underground System
- 1414 Find the Minimum Number of Fibonacci Numbers Whose Sum Is K 1429 First Unique Number
+ 1414 Find the Minimum Number of Fibonacci Numbers Whose Sum Is K 1423 Maximum Points You Can Obtain from Cards
+ 1429 First Unique Number
  1438 Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit 1443 Minimum Time to Collect All Apples in a Tree